DiscreteTom/defect-demo/README.md

 ### Setup

-Making sure you are running on a Linux x86_64 environment.
+Making sure you are running on a Linux x86_64 environment, and have AWS credentials set.

 ```bash
 # download defect binary